glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

   -   _Motors: The robot has two direct current (DC) motors that allow it to move in different directions.
-Meanwhile one of the motor serves as rear wheel drive, the other gives it the ability to turn left or right._
+Meanwhile one of the motors serves as rear wheel drive, the other gives it the ability to turn left or right.
+The rear wheel drive motor provides the forward or backward motion of the robot, while the turning motor rotates the front wheels to change the orientation of the robot.
+By combining these two motions, the robot can move in any direction on a flat surface._